 Being able to open a meeting and get the crowd excited and focused on the upcoming program is an artful skill that comes in handy in many situations like weddings, team meetings, family gatherings, and of course, Café events.
 This resource contains tips and examples of some approaches to an introduction and closing of a Teen Science Café event.

 It is important that teen leaders learn to do proper opening and closing ceremonies.
-Without that, we do not have a first rate, reputable program.
-It is also critically important that presenters go away with a very positive impression; they will be talking about their experience with colleagues who may themselves be potential presenters.
+It demonstrates that the teens put on a first rate, reputable program.
+It is also critically important that presenters have a very positive impression; they will be talking about their experience with colleagues who may themselves be potential presenters.

-The opening and closing ceremonies—and that is what they should be—are important for two reasons: 1) to provide appropriate respect and appreciation to the presenter and 2) to effectively convey important information.
+The opening and closing ceremonies are important for two reasons: 1) to provide appropriate respect and appreciation to the presenter and 2) to effectively convey important information.

 Here are some elements that seem important to proper opening and closing ceremonies.

-Speak in a high piping voice, not too fast.
+- Speak in a strong voice, not too fast.
 Do not mumble!

 Introduction of the presenter.
 “Tonight I am very pleased to present [name] of the [Institute].
 The topic is [the topic].
 [Name] is a specialist in [specialty].
 He/she has a degree in [whatever]….etc.”
 This introduction should be very brief… just the highlights to give some impression of where he/she is coming from.
 Ideally it will include some interesting personal tidbit from the presenter’s bio to give the impression of an interesting, real person.